bryangreen/poker-evaluator/README.md

 npm run-script build
 ```

-_Additional npm scripts are described in the package.json file in
+_Additional scripts can be found in the package.json file in
 the project root._

 ## Development server